-It has a 4.5/5 rating based on 35 reviews on Trustpilot.
-There are not many reviews to count on, but according to the comments, users are satisfied.
+It has a 4.6/5 rating based on 700+ reviews on Trustpilot.
+According to the comments, users are satisfied.
 Well, some of them are.

 We already mentioned how unreliable Hola VPN is, and we’d like to note that this is not going to be a positive review.
 Why?

 Here’s someone on Trustpilot who agrees with our opinions: